sfigg/commercialization-public/docset/manufacture/mobile/oeminput-file-contents.md

 </tr>
 <tr class="odd">
 <td><p><strong>Features</strong></p></td>
 <td><p>Contains one or more child elements that specify the names of optional features to reference when building the image.
 Each feature corresponds to one or more packages that will be included in the image.
 In order to use a feature, the feature must be defined in a feature manifest that is listed under the <strong>AdditionalFMs</strong> element.
-For more information about features and feature manifests, see [Building a phone image using ImgGen.cmd](building-a-phone-image-using-imggencmd.md) and [Feature manifest file contents](feature-manifest-file-contents.md).</p>
+For more information about features and feature manifests, see <a href="building-a-phone-image-using-imggencmd.md">Building a phone image using ImgGen.cmd</a> and <a href="feature-manifest-file-contents.md">Feature manifest file contents</a>.</p>
 <p>The <strong>Features</strong> element contains one or more of the following child elements:</p>
 <ul>
 <li><p><strong>Microsoft</strong> Contains one or more <strong>Feature</strong> elements that specify the names of optional Microsoft features to include in the image.
-For more info about Microsoft features, see [Optional features for building images](optional-features-for-building-images.md).</p></li>
+For more info about Microsoft features, see <a href="optional-features-for-building-images.md">Optional features for building images</a>.</p></li>
 <li><p><strong>OEM</strong> Contains one or more <strong>Feature</strong> elements that specify the names of optional OEM features to include in the image.
-For more information about adding OEM features, see [Feature manifest file contents](feature-manifest-file-contents.md).</p></li>
+For more information about adding OEM features, see <a href="feature-manifest-file-contents.md">Feature manifest file contents</a>.</p></li>
 </ul></td>
 </tr>
 <tr class="even">
 <td><p><strong>AdditionalFMs</strong></p></td>
 <td><p>Contains one or more <strong>AdditionalFM</strong> elements.
 Each <strong>AdditionalFM</strong> element contains a string value that specifies the full path of a feature manifest file to reference when building the image.</p>
 <p>Feature manifests define the set of packages that are automatically included in certain types of images, and they also define feature names that can be referenced under the <strong>Features</strong> element to include additional packages in the image.
-For more information about feature manifest files, see [Feature manifest file contents](feature-manifest-file-contents.md).</p></td>
+For more information about feature manifest files, see <a href="feature-manifest-file-contents.md">Feature manifest file contents</a>.</p></td>
 </tr>
 <tr class="odd">
 <td><p><strong>PackageFiles</strong></p></td>
 <td><p>Contains a set of <strong>PackageFile</strong> elements that specify additional packages to include in the image.</p>
 <div class="alert">
 <strong>Important</strong>
 <p>The <strong>PackageFiles</strong> element can only be used in pre-retail images such as Test and Health images.
 It is only intended to be used in scenarios you need to quickly add an ad-hoc package to a pre-retail image.
 In retail images, all packages must be referenced using a feature that is listed under the <strong>Features</strong> element or listed in a feature manifest that is referenced under the <strong>AdditionalFMs</strong> element.
-For more information about features and feature manifests, see [Building a phone image using ImgGen.cmd](building-a-phone-image-using-imggencmd.md) and [Feature manifest file contents](feature-manifest-file-contents.md).</p>
+For more information about features and feature manifests, see <a href="building-a-phone-image-using-imggencmd.md">Building a phone image using ImgGen.cmd</a> and <a href="feature-manifest-file-contents.md">Feature manifest file contents</a>.</p>
 </div>
 <div>